travoemily-fs/1.9-Assignment/README.md

-# 📌🎯 3.6 Exercise: Updating Your Static Website
+# 🤔💭 4.6 Exercise: Updating Your Static Website

 ➡️ **Objective:**

 > Let's keep your content fresh on that new static-generator website you deployed last week.
 For this week's update, please add a new post/article on one of the following concepts:

-- Securing an API
-- Deploying to multiple platforms
+- **Password Hashing**
+- JSON Web Tokens
+- Authentication Flow
-- React Native
+- MVC Architecture
-- A recent side-project or tutorial you've completed
-- A recent industry related podcast, interview, or article you've found helpful recently (found outside of the class's provided content)

-✴️ **Topic Chosen:** Building an API
+✴️ **Topic Chosen:** Password Hashing

 ### Instructions:

 1. Write a short article that substantially communicates one of the listed topics above.
 2. Include at least one image with the article.
 A header/lead image counts.
 3. Deploy this article to your static website from module 1.9 assignment.

 ### Requirements:

 - [x] Add your instructor as a collaborator on your repo if you haven't already
 - [x] All code must be managed through Github
 - [x] At least one content update meeting all attributes above